seif470/Realtime-Data-Streaming/README.md

     docker-compose up
     ```

-4. open airflow webserver and run the dag:
+4. Open airflow webserver and run the dag:

-5. after running the dag a topic is made on kafka and you can see the data streaming to kafka from the control center
+5. After running the dag a topic is made on kafka and you can see the data streaming to kafka from the control center

-6. then run the other script that creates the connection from spark to Kafka to stream the data to cassandra database
+6. Then run the other script that creates the connection from spark to Kafka to stream the data to cassandra database